sjbennett123/polarlarp/content/rules/_index.md

 Once you have purhsased four spell slots of any particular level, then you need not buy any additional spell slots of that level to complete the pyramid.
 Imagine now the pyramid being an obelisk with broad suppord and a pointed top( like the washington monument)

-You may buy more than four spell slots fper level but there must always be at least as many spell slots below that level in order to support the new amount.
-FCuther the pyramid must constantly building, which means that the level above must have only one less than the amount you are buysing.
+You may buy more than four spell slots for a level but there must always be at least as many spell slots below that level in order to support the new amount.
+Futter the pyramid must constantly building, which means that the level above must have only one less than the amount you are buying.
 In other words, to buy a fifth 2nd level spell slot, you must have a fifth 1st level spell slot and fourth 3rd level spell slot.

 ### Example of  Spell Pyramid Rules